NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Jesus is one with God the Father in substance.
 The Jews are upset, they think Jesus is blaspheming because he is calling himself God.

+## John 12:45

+> And whoever sees me sees him who sent me.

+Here Jesus claims equaity with God.
+If you see Jesus you see God, because Jesus is the person of God who came into the world.

 ## John 14:14

 > (ESV/NASB20/CSB) “If you ask me anything in my name, I will do it.